xiaogit00/covalent-docs/docs/content/learn/guides/tracking-nft-data.md

 <Aside>

 **Outcome:** Learn how to quickly extract detailed NFT data including balances, transactions with decoded log events and detailed metadata using the Covalent API.
+Learn how to use Primer to achieve the above.
 </Aside>

 &nbsp;